spacedriveapp/spacedrive/CONTRIBUTING.md

 - Run `pnpm mobile android` to build the core and begin debugging the app.

 > [!TIP]
-> To speed up compilation for android you may temporarily remove uneccecary architectures from the build by removing them from the following line:
+> To speed up compilation for Android you may temporarily remove unnecessary architectures from the build by removing them from the following line:
 > https://github.com/spacedriveapp/spacedrive/blob/d180261ca5a93388486742e8f921e895e9ec26a4/apps/mobile/modules/sd-core/android/build.sh#L61
 > Most modern phones use `arm64-v8a` while the Android Studio embedded emulator runs `x86_64`